brotabrr/dumfack/knownbugs.md

 ## High Priority
 ### if there are any major High Priority bugs the bot might stay down until they are fixed, usually takes hours - day
 ---

+**0016 dev accounts cannot use dev commands if they have premium**
+- example: if dev says dev.info or dev.mute the bot ansawers normally, it should show the cmds
+- first noticed: 11/04/26
+- fixed: NaN
+- workaround: Disabling bot till fixed
+- why: checking premium status before dev status

 ~~**#0006 bot can swear if you make your name something offensive and it replies to you**~~
 - example: naming yourself N-Word and replying to bot makes it say your display name (N-Word)
 - first noticed: 05/04/26